 In addition to Everett Lueck's photos, Steve has provided some pictures of a historical marker at Peason, LA, which shows some of the RR&G operations in the area, along with some more pictures of the rail equipment at the Southern Forest Heritage Museum.
 For more information on the railroad equipment or for the RR&G in general, please see both the Museum's website, and Steve's blog, both linked below.

-Thanks to Everett Lueck for contributing information about this route.
+Thanks to Everett Lueck for contributing information.

 In the photo above the bogey wheels were probably used to haul large logs to the mill!
 Large logs, or several smaller ones, would be loaded directly onto the bogey carriges and secured with chains !
 The tank could have been used to haul water to the equipment using steam engines for power such as the skidder or loader!!
 The open box could have been used to carry coal for the same equipment or whatever other smaller equipment that was being used at that time, such as chains ,cable,or items like that!
 It could have been a track maintainance car hauling ties or switches or even short sections of track!
 Hope this might clarify some of your curiosity !!

 have land in longleaf la with railroad tracks on it.wondering if anybody would like to buy.